tv2/casparcg-cliptool/README.md

 Should Cliptool crash or otherwise restart, and a change to what's playing on CasparCG be done in the meantime, then Cliptool will update accordingly on startup.
 This means that the selected or loaded file indicator will update in Cliptool, if CasparCG is send a command from outside, during Cliptools downtime.

+### Touch Support

+Cliptool has support for Touch, allowing the user to change the active tab by swiping left and right in the main area, where files are being displayed.
+If space is limited such that the [header](#header) or [tabs](#tabs) have become scrollabe, these will also be scrollable via touch.

 ## Settings